typhoidgenomics/TyphiNET/README.md

 ## Description

 TyphiNET is a dashboard for visualising global _Salmonella_ Typhi genotype and antimicrobial resistance data.
 Our interface allows you to search for specific data on individual countries and over specific time periods.
-Data are regularly updated (last updated/curation on September 12th, 2023) from [Pathogenwatch](https://pathogen.watch/).
+Data are regularly updated (last updated/curation on January 24th, 2024) from [Pathogenwatch](https://pathogen.watch/).

 TyphiNET is available at: https://www.typhi.net